Gemstone Education

 1. Hue

-Hue refers to the basic color of the ruby.
-The primary hue of ruby is red, but secondary hues can include purple, orange, or pink.
-The most valuable rubies have a pure red hue with minimal secondary colors, though a slight purple or pink secondary hue can be acceptable in fine stones.
+Hue is the basic color.
+Ruby's primary hue is red; the usual secondary hues are purple, orange, or pink.
+The most valuable stones come as close to pure red as corundum gets, though a slight purple or pink secondary is acceptable even in fine stones.

 2. Tone